levente232/moriohub/README.md

 >
 > That being said, you probably don't want to run this in production yet.

-# Morio Templates
+# Morio Template Hub

 This repository holds a curated collection of templates for [Morio](https://github/certeu/morio/).

-There are two types of templates in this repository:
+There are two types of templates curated here:

-- Morio client modules, which we refer to as [Modules](#modules)
+- [Modules](#modules): These are Morio client modules
-- Moriod settings overlays, which we refer to as [Overlays](#overlays) or
+- [Overlays](#overlays): These are Moriod settings overlays
+- [Watchers](#watchers): These are monitors for the watcher service (heartbeat)

 > [!Note]
 > **This is a work in progress.
 YMMV.**

 ## Modules

+The modules are stored in the `modules` folder.

-(Morio client) modules provide configuration for the different agents that are bundled by the Morio client.
-These agents gather different types of data:
+These (Morio client) modules provide configuration for the different agents that are bundled by the Morio client.
+These agents gather different types of
+data:

 - `audit`: Audit info is collected by [Auditbeat][auditbeat]
 - `logs`: Collected by [Filebeat][filebeat]